ZTzTopia/site/src/data/events/2025/kashictf/misc/snowy-evening/README.md

 MoOMoOMoOMoOMoomOo
 ```

-The text is a Cow language.
+The text contained patterns resembling **Cow Programming Language**, an esoteric language that uses `O`, `M`, and `o` characters.

+To decode this, an online Cow Language Interpreter was used: https://frank-buss.de/cow.html

 ![alt text](image.png)